dracz/perfboard/README.md

 <img src="dashboard_top.png"/>

-The overview shows the test time, total number of ground truth cases, total number of ground truth labels, total number of detected output, and overall stats of frame and event scores.
-Frame scores report whether individual units of time (seconds) match the ground truth. _Positive frames_ are those where we have a ground truth prediction for the frame, _negative frames_ are those where there is no ground truth label (null-class).
+The overview shows the test time, total number of ground truth cases, total number of ground truth labels, total number of items detected, and the overall stats for frame and event scores.
+Frame scores report the fraction of time that the detection output matches the ground truth. _Positive frames_ are those where we have a ground truth prediction for the frame, _negative frames_ are those where there is no ground truth label (null-class).
 Overview statistics and pie charts for _positive frames_, _negative frames_, _ground truth events_, and _detected events_ show the rates of the various kinds of errors.

 The top bar also provides a pull-down selector to jump to individual test results, and another pull-down selector for rendering other result sets.